Family of man who died while being admitted to psychiatric hospital agrees to $8.5M settlement

 HENRICO, Va.
 (AP) — The family of a man who died while handcuffed and pinned to the floor for about 11 minutes as he was being admitted to a Virginia psychiatric hospital has reached an $8.5 million settlement with the state, county and the sheriff whose deputies were involved in restraining the man.

-A judge approved the wrongful death settlement Tuesday, according to an agreement filed in Henrico Circuit District Court.
+A judge approved the out-of-court wrongful death settlement Tuesday, according to an agreement filed in Henrico County Circuit Court.

-Irvo Otieno, 28, died in March while handcuffed and pinned to the floor of Central State Hospital for about 11 minutes by seven Henrico County sheriff’s deputies and three hospital employees.
+Irvo Otieno, a 28-year-old Black man, died in March while handcuffed and pinned to the floor of Central State Hospital for about 11 minutes by seven Henrico County sheriff’s deputies and three hospital employees.

 His death was ruled a homicide by asphyxiation.
 All 10 defendants were indicted on second-degree murder charges, but charges against two of the hospital employees were later dropped.